aws-samples/aws-well-architected-tool-publish-workload-metrics/README.md

 ![Dashboard](./img/well-architected-metrics-dashboard.png)

 ## Why
-Being able to visualize work as it progresses throughtout its lifecycle can be benefitial.
+Being able to visualize work as it progresses throughtout its lifecycle can be beneficial.
 In addition to visualization via dashboards, cloudwatch alarms can be created to notify your team when workloads have reached various states based on the metrics published.
 For example, if a workload has more than x unanswered questions, send a notification alerting you team to start addressing the unanswered workload questions.

 ## How
 1. Clone this repo and `cd` into project directory